Rebranding a Startup: When and How to Pivot Your Brand Successfully

 Everything Design ran an 18-week engagement that included competitive research, positioning, renaming to Adnaut, visual identity, messaging architecture, a new website, and a launch video.
 As the founder described it: “We wanted to move away from being just a service provider to a disruptive, data-driven ad-tech brand.”

 The Adnaut rebrand illustrates what a diagnosis-first process looks like in practice.
 The name change was an output of the strategic work, not the starting point.
-Positioning that holds the business together is the foundation.
-The name and logo follow from it.
+Positioning that holds the business together is the foundation — the name and logo are downstream of the strategic claim, not the source of it.

 How to Know If Your Rebrand Worked